sarahyjja/JS-beginner-workshop/lesson-1-html-and-css.md

 This webpage contains a heading, some body text, two forms and a button.

-If things don't look quite right, or if you've got any questions, ask a us and we should be able to help you out.
+If things don't look quite right, or if you've got any questions, ask us and we should be able to help you out.